-Students assigned to a study hall are expected to bring the books and materials necessary to spend the period working quietly.
+Students assigned to a study hall are expected to bring materials necessary to spend the period working quietly.
 They may work on assignments or read books, magazines, or other publications.
-They may not play cards, use electronic devices, or in any way disturb other students.
 Truancy from study halls will result in Dean's consequences which range from detentions to suspensions.
-Students may use the resource centers, computer labs, and/or the library media department during their study hall period.
+Students may use the resource centers, computer labs, and/or the library media department..
 Students must first report to the study hall and may leave to these locations on passes.
 Failing to follow the sign-in procedures will result in Dean's consequences which range from detentions to suspensions.